Cochise County, Arizona: Airports

 Sierra Vista Municipal Airport (IATA: FHU, ICAO: KFHU, FAA LID: FHU), a joint-use civil-military airport which shares facilities with Libby Army Airfield, is located on the U.S. Army installation Fort Huachuca in the city of Sierra Vista.
 The airport has three runways and one helipad.
 It is mostly used for military aviation for the surrounding military base.

-There are no commercial flights out of Cochise County; the nearest commercial airport is at Tucson, approximately 70 miles from Sierra Vista.
+No commercial flights occur at Cochise County; the nearest commercial airport is at Tucson, about 70 miles from Sierra Vista.